NegaMage/DWDM_zomato_recommender/README.md

 **Feyaz Baker** 181CO119

+## Brief:
+In this project, we looked at the [zomato dataset](https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants), which contains a large amount of restaurants.
+From there, we cleaned and pared the data down, and augmented the data with location data, NLP for food item classification, and some feature extraction, to result in a dataframe.
+With the location data, we were able to generate an adjacency graph for all locations, and with all this information, we trained a model.
+This repo is just the frontend that takes the results of the [colab notebook here](https://colab.research.google.com/drive/1gQaFM9grXS3QIEm6Oahg08objzEmWS8R?usp=sharing&authuser=1#scrollTo=-bH38wnLr6YN), and presents the outputs with Flask and a few other libraries.
+All libraries used are in `requirements.txt`.

 ## Warning:

 This project requires you to extract the accompanying `data.zip` and place the four files in the root of this folder.
 Those files were generated with the colab code [here](https://colab.research.google.com/drive/1gQaFM9grXS3QIEm6Oahg08objzEmWS8R?usp=sharing&authuser=1#scrollTo=-bH38wnLr6YN).